 There’s no denying that green solutions reduce costs, but they also make things easier for your business.
 Turning off light switches and equipment when they’re not being used and even insulting your walls could also save your business money on energy bills every month as well as saving the environment.
-In addition, you’ll be impressing consumers with your ethical values, which will only increase customer interest and profits.
-You’ll be making money, if anything.
+Also, you’ll be impressing consumers with your ethical values, which will only increase customer interest and profits.
+You’ll be making money if anything.

 Address problems before they become problems.